 She received her B.S. in software engineering from Iran Azad University of Lahijan in 2008, and her M.S. degree in Information Technology at Istanbul Bahcesehir University with distinction in 2013.
 In 2018, she earned her PhD in Information Systems at QUT.

 Her work explores the interplay between customers, systems, services, and organisations.
 She has a background in user behaviour, cooperative and collaborative approaches to improve user interactions and collaborative systems.
-Her broad research interests cover, conceptual and empirical qualitative and quantitative research applied to systems in the context of dynamic network and service delivery.
-She has contributed to a number of peer reviewed conferences and she has been awarded an outstanding paper award in 2017 (IEEEICACT).
+With a background in co-creation of digital services and networked organisations, Reihaneh provides insights into collaborative design and user behaviour in IS.
+She is currently extending her research to identify and detect destructive dynamics in crowdsourcing systems to improve system performance.
+She is also interested in the impact of destructive crowdsourced data on quality.
+She is well-versed in qualitative and quantitative methods and research design, literature reviews, and ethics protocols, which allows her to understand why and how the dynamic behaviour of network contributors (e.g., customers) shape the positive/negative patterns and their impact on the system.
+She has contributed to a number of peer-reviewed conferences and she has been awarded an outstanding paper award in 2017 (IEEEICACT).

 Reihaneh has taught units at undergraduate and masters levels related to Enterprise Architecture, Mobile and Ubiquitous Computing, Mobile and Pervasive Systems and Mobile and Application Development.

 As a Research Ethics Advisor (REA), Reihaneh performs a leadership role that assists QUT to meet the research ethics standards for human research as described in the National Statement.